OneHoopyFrood/IdealLightbox/README.md

 # IdealLightbox
 A very simple lightbox jQuery plugin.
 Designed to be compact, adaptive, and simple to implement.

+## Features
+IdealLightbox includes several features which can be configured in the options parameter.

+- Two transition options - fade or slide
+- Ad inclusion - The ad displays to the right of the displayed image, and is indicated via the *data-ad-dt* attribute.
+- Direct Linking - Put a value in the *data-directLink* attribute of the clickable element to include a hash url to that image, it will automatically pull up when the page is loaded with that tag.
+- Infinite navigation - The Lightbox can be rotated from within the display, loops to the first image when the end is reached.

 ## Basic setup
 Include the following files